Fairfield, Iowa: Government

 Fairfield is governed by a seven-member city council headed by a mayor.
 The current mayor, Connie Boyer, was elected in 2019.
 City council members serve staggered four-year terms.
 The council consists of one representative from each of the city's five wards, plus two at-large representatives.
-As of 2020, city council members are Katy Anderson (at large), Doug Flournoy (at large), Martha Rasmussen (Ward 1), Paul Gandy (Ward 2), Judy Ham (Ward 3), Elizabeth Estey (Ward 4), and Tom Twohill (Ward 5).
-Fairfield's city administrator is Aaron Kooiker.
+As of 2024, city council members are Elizabeth Estey (at large), Doug Flournoy (at large), Terri Kness (Ward 1), Paul Gandy (Ward 2), Judy Ham (Ward 3), Matthew Rowe (Ward 4), and Tom Twohill (Ward 5).
+Fairfield's city administrator is Doug Reinert.

+It is part of Iowa House of Representatives District 87, currently represented by Jeff Shipley.

 Sustainability

 Fairfield's grassroots efforts to create a sustainable community that focuses on reducing energy and protecting resources have been supported by a position created by Iowa State University extension services and the City of Fairfield.

-In 2009, Mayor Malloy was named by MSN.com to a nationwide list of 15 "green" mayors.
-Malloy describes the city's agenda for sustainability as aggressive, and includes a Green Strategic Plan covering everything from conservation, local farms, local food, alternative transportation, and bike paths and trails.
-The hope, according to Malloy, is that Fairfield will become a model community and a "virtual template" for small cities interested in creating a sustainable city environment.
+Former Mayor Malloy described the city's agenda for sustainability as aggressive, and includes a Green Strategic Plan covering everything from conservation, local farms, local food, alternative transportation, and bike paths and trails.
 In 2009 the city qualified for an $80,000 grant from the state Office of Energy Independence as funding for a sustainability plan scheduled to be completed in 2020.
 The city was one of 21 locations to receive the state Governor's Environmental Excellence Award in 2013 after it reduced its energy consumption by more than 8% in one year.
-Fairfield has installed $60,000 worth of solar panels on its public library building and through state and local funding the city has created a $4 million "energy-efficiency loan fund."
+As of 2013, Fairfield had installed $60,000 worth of solar panels on its public library building and through state and local funding the city had created a $4 million "energy-efficiency loan fund."